 How Are Truck Accidents Different?

-Why Are Truck Crashes More Severe Than Accidents Involving Passenger Vehicles?
+Truck Crashes Are More Severe Than Accidents Involving Passenger Vehicles

 The reason truck accidents are so much worse than passenger vehicle collisions comes down to physics.
 Tractor trailers can weigh up to 80,000 pounds, while most passenger vehicles weight below 4,000 pounds.
 The difference in weight means a truck will collide with far more force than even the most massive passenger vehicle can withstand.
 That is why 97% of deaths in fatal truck crashes are passenger vehicle occupants.